 Is there a scout merit badge for the Captain John Smith Chesapeake National Historic Trail?

-The National Park Service offers a Resource Stewardship Scout Ranger Program (Scout Ranger) developed in partnership with Scouts BSA in 2008.
-This program is designed to increase scout visitation to national park units, promote a better understanding of the NPS mission among scouts and their families, educate young people about their responsibility to conserve our natural and cultural resources, encourage volunteer service, and promote good citizenship.
+The National Park Service offers a Resource Stewardship Scout Ranger Program as well as a Girl Scout Ranger Program.
+These programs are designed to increase scout visitation to national park units, promote a better understanding of the NPS mission among scouts and their families, educate young people about their responsibility to conserve our natural and cultural resources, encourage volunteer service, and promote good citizenship.

 What is the buoy system and how many are there?

 In partnership with the National Oceanic and Atmospheric Administration (NOAA), “smart buoys” guide visitors along the Captain John Smith Chesapeake NHT.
 The solar-powered buoys provide visitors with a wide range of real-time information such as latitude and longitude, water quality, wind speed and direction.
 The buoys also provide site-specific geographic and historical information.
 There are currently ten buoys in place located at the mouth of the Susquehanna, the Patapsco River, Annapolis, the Upper and Lower Potomac River, Gooses Reef, Stingray Point, the York Spit, Jamestown, and First Landing.
 These buoys are accessible at https://buoybay.noaa.gov/.

 The Chesapeake Bay is the largest estuary in North America.
 An estuary is a partially enclosed body of water where freshwater from rivers and streams mixes with saltwater from the ocean.
 It is an area of transition from land to sea.
 Estuaries are among the most productive environments on earth, creating organic matter and providing many different types of habitat that support diverse communities of plants and animals.

 What is Werowocomoco and why is it important?